tmk301/CO3103/README.md

 - `backend/` — Django project and apps (`main`, `users`, `jobfinder`).
 Contains management scripts, migrations, fixtures, and environment example.
 - `frontend/` — React + Vite application, UI components, contexts, pages, and build configuration.

+## Project Structure

+For a detailed breakdown of the project structure with all folders and files, see [PROJECT_STRUCTURE.md](./PROJECT_STRUCTURE.md).

 ## Backend: modules & responsibilities